elkanamol/sierra_status/README.md

 - Supports both EM9xxx and EM7xxx series modules
 - Generates a timestamped status file with the collected information
 - Optional network search functionality
+- Interactive mode for sending custom AT commands
 - Configurable verbosity for debugging

 ## Installation